This position is located in George Washington Memorial Parkway, in the Maintenance Division.

 You will be required to complete a Confidential Financial Disclosure Report, OGE-450 on an annual basis.

-All qualifications must be met by the closing date of this announcement-01/22/2020-unless otherwise stated in this vacancy announcement.
+All qualifications must be met by the closing date of this announcement-03/06/2020-unless otherwise stated in this vacancy announcement.

 Credit will be given for all appropriate qualifying experience.
-To receive credit for experience, your resume MUST clearly indicate the nature of the duties and responsibilities for each position, starting and ending dates of employment (month/year), and the resume must reflect full and/or part-time or total number of hours worked (i.e., work 40+ hours a week, rather than indicating full-time).
-If part-time, the hours must be annotated to be able to pro-rate the amount of qualified specialized experience.
+To receive credit for experience, your resume MUST clearly indicate the nature of the duties and responsibilities for each position, starting and ending dates of employment (month/year), and the resume must reflect either full-time or 40 hours per week.
+If a part-time work schedule is reflected, the hours must be annotated to ensure proper crediting of specialized experience.

-To qualify for this position at the GS-13 grade level, you must possess at least one or all of the following minimum qualifications by close of the announcement:
+To qualify for this position at the GS-11 grade level, you must possess at least one or all of the following minimum qualifications by close of the announcement:

 Volunteer Experience: Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.